 Another bonus is that glass is also 100% recyclable, whereas plastic is not.
 This means that by changing to glass, you can have a positive environmental impact at zero cost to you.

 Shop With A Zero Waste Grocery Kit

-When shopping you will be replacing disposable for reusable so your shopping kit should be reflective of that.
-No plastic bags allowed here.
+When shopping, you will be replacing disposable for reusable, so your shopping kit should be reflective of that.
+No plastic bags are allowed here.

-You should have your plan, i.e shopping list so that you can plan where to shop and what to carry it back in.
+You should have your plan, i.e., a shopping list so that you can plan where to shop and what to carry it back in.
 I will assume that you have found a bulk or refill store near you from your online search.

 This is what you need in your grocery kit:

 - Containers for liquid – narrow-necked jars for vinegar, oil, and large-mouthed jars for meat, butter.

 - Bags for containing produce – cotton, mesh, or even pillowcase bags for fruit and vegetables.

 - Containers for dry goods – Glass jars of various sizes or cotton bags will do depending on the product.